8 Countries With Fascinating Baby Naming Laws

 Approved names: Benson and Hedges (for a set of twins), Midnight Chardonnay, Number 16 Bus Shelter, Violence

 Most new babies in China are now basically required to be named based on the ability of computer scanners to read those names on national identification cards.
 The government recommends giving children names that are easily readable, and encourages Simplified characters over Traditional Chinese ones.
 Parents can technically choose the given name, but numbers and non-Chinese symbols and characters are not allowed.
-Also, now, Chinese characters that can not be represented on the computer are not allowed.
-There are over 70,000 Chinese characters, but only about 13,000 can be represented on the computer.
-Because this requirement is a new one, some citizens are having their name misrepresented, and some have to change their names to be accurately shown on the identification cards.
+In the 2000s, people were being advised to change their names for the benefit of the identification cards, although now the government is promising more support for obscure characters.

 Rejected names: "@": Wang "At" was rejected as a baby name.
 The parents felt that the @ symbol had the right meaning for them. @ in Chinese is pronounced "ai-ta" which is very similar to a phrase that means "love him."